 - Develop internal measurement systems.
 Collective impact will require you to share your output and outcome data.
 (Want to know the difference?
 Click HERE) Yet, one of the biggest barriers to success reported by collective impact practitioners is the lack of capacity of social service organizations to gather and collect meaningful outcomes and impact data.
 Speed up the process of data collection, sharing, and opportunities for continuous improvement by developing these systems now.
 Preparing ahead of time will allow you to find the measures that are most important to monitor and collect, and will guarantee the work you are already doing will seamlessly fit into a collective impact system.

-Free Webinar to Help You Get Ready
+Sheri Wants to Help You Get Ready

 Collective impact approaches infused with high-performing organizations and practices are the solution to our most pressing social problems.
 Success is possible if social sector leaders are willing to step up to the challenge and prepare for success.
 Let us help you get ready!